aurelia/site-generator/lib/app/docs/api/history-browser/index.md

 #### Properties

-* `anchor:Element` - The anchor element or null if not-applicable.
+* `anchor: Element` - The anchor element or null if not-applicable.
-* `href:string` - The href of the link or null if not-applicable.
+* `href: string` - The href of the link or null if not-applicable.
-* `shouldHandleEvent:boolean` - Indicates whether the event should be handled or not.
+* `shouldHandleEvent: boolean` - Indicates whether the event should be handled or not.

 #### Methods